PulkitMehta94/LabEntry-B/README.md

-# Node.js Hello World Sample
+# Lab Entry Team B

-This application demonstrates a simple, reusable Node.js web application based on the Express framework.
+This application gives a platform to the lecturers to check the students unit's status.

-## Run the app locally
+## To Run the app locally

 1. [Install Node.js][]
 1. cd into this project's root directory